Coccyx & Tailbone Care with Gentle Methods

 Nutation and counternutation are changes in position or forward and backward movements of the tailbones as it applies during pregnancy, childbirth, and postpartum (after pregnancy).
 During the second and third trimesters of pregnancy, the tailbone (sacrum and coccyx combined) is under excessive stress due to hormonal and ligamentous softening that widens the pelvis.

 Relaxin and progesterone are two hormones that increase significantly during pregnancy and stay at elevated levels for up to six months after childbirth.
 The primary role of the progesterone and relaxin hormones is to prepare for gestation (pregnancy) and delivery of the baby.
-Most women start developing pregnancy aches and pains along the lower back, groin, hips, and tailbone regions during pregnancy, most notably in the second and third trimesters.

 The uterus is connected to the pelvic bones, pubic bone, and sacral bone or sacrum.
 These connections are through a series of six ligaments: